 Melba Crane looked up as Dr. Carlisle entered the room.
 She smiled, revealing a row of white and undoubtedly false teeth, and said, “Hello, doctor!
 I don’t think we’ve met yet.
 How are you today?”

-“Not at all,” Dr. Carlisle said, lifting one of Mrs. Crane’s delicate wrists and feeling gently for a pulse.
+“Not at all.”
+Dr. Carlisle lifted one of Mrs. Crane’s delicate wrists and felt gently for a pulse.
 “I take it as a compliment.”

-“Still, let’s give a listen,” Dr. Carlisle said, and pressed his stethoscope to her chest.
+“Still, let’s give a listen.”
+Dr. Carlisle pressed his stethoscope to her chest.
 Other than a slight heart murmur, the beat sounded steady and strong – remarkable for someone her age.

 “How long will Dr. Kelly be away?”
 Mrs. Crane asked, as Dr. Carlisle continued his examination.